ENG498-JCDD/Team4/src/analysis/analysis-evictions-SQ1.md

 ```
 ---

-## How concentrated are evictions geographically?
+## How geographically concentrated are evictions?

 We sum up the total evictions in the top 10 and top 20 counties and compare that to the state total.
 This tells us if the eviction crisis is widespread or if it is highly concentrated in just a few specific areas.
 High concentration suggests that resources should be targeted to specific jurisdictions.